deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 .. _usage:

-Accessing translated and translation fields
+Accessing Translated and Translation Fields
 ===========================================

 The modeltranslation app changes the behaviour of the translated fields.
 To